COMMODITIES-Oil, gas, wheat and aluminium jump as sanctions on Russia bite | Headlines

 COMMODITIES-Oil, gas, wheat and aluminium jump as sanctions on Russia bite

+Oil prices jumped to near eight-year highs and wheat to 14-year peaks, while aluminium, Dutch gas and European coal prices hit records as Western sanctions on Russia over its invasion of Ukraine disrupted Russian commodities exports.
+Russian forces were attempting to subdue Ukrainian cities, seven days into an invasion that has sparked massive sanctions, pushing international companies to halt sales, cut ties and dump billions of dollars' worth of investments.

-Oil prices jumped to near eight-year highs, wheat to 14-year peaks and aluminium, benchmark Dutch gas and European coal contracts hit a record high as Western sanctions on Russia over its invasion of Ukraine disrupted Russian commodities exports.
+Oil prices jumped to near eight-year highs and wheat to 14-year peaks, while aluminium, Dutch gas and European coal prices hit records as Western sanctions on Russia over its invasion of Ukraine disrupted Russian commodities exports.

-European and British gas prices soared, with a benchmark Dutch gas price hitting a record high as countries said EU sanctions against Russia could target gas shipments, while some cargos of Russian liquefied gas changed course.
-The benchmark Dutch front-month gas contract at the TTF hub hit a record intra-day high of 185 euros a tonne on Wednesday, just beating the previous high of 184.95 seen last December.

-The British front-month contract hit 384 pence a therm, its second highest ever level.
+"Moreover, demand for stockpiling has also increased due to current uncertainty."
+European gas prices gained more than 30% after the United Kingdom ordered its ports to deny entry to Russian-owned ships and European Union countries were considering a similar ban after a halt on air traffic.

+Dutch gas hit a record high of 185 euros a tonne, while British gas climbed to 398.06 pence a therm, close to the record seen last December.
 Russia supplies the European Union with 40% of its gas needs.
 It accounts for 40% of global mined palladium output, 10% of nickel supplies and 6% of global aluminium production.

-The Benchmark European API2 coal futures contract for 2022 was up 25% 1235 GMT to a record high $250 a tonne.
-Newcastle coal futures also jumped to records above $300 a tonne as buyers scrambled to find alternatives to supplies from Russia, the third largest exporter after Indonesia and Australia.
+European coal prices for 2023 rose to a record $260.5 a tonne on fears of shortages in Europe, which relies on Russian coal.
+Newcastle coal futures jumped to a record $400 a tonne as buyers scrambled to find alternatives to supplies from Russia, the third largest exporter after Indonesia and Australia.

-Palladium prices around $2,610 an ounce were trading near the seven month peak hit on Tuesday, aluminium hit a record high at $3,552 a tonne and nickel at $25,530 a tonne, close to the 11-year high hit last week.
-Russian steel producer Severstal said on Wednesday it suspended supplies to the European Union due to sanctions on its shareholders.
+Palladium prices around $2,640 an ounce were trading near the seven-month peak hit on Tuesday, aluminium hit a record high at $3,597 a tonne and nickel touched $26,505, the highest since May 2011.
+Russian steel producer Severstal said it suspended supplies to the EU due to sanctions on its shareholders.

-"Supply outages from Russia are now but a question of time," Commerzbank analysts said in a note.
-"Depending on how long they last, they could cause turmoil – in which case prices would rise significantly further."

-However, China's banking regulator said it will not participate in sanctions on Russia.
-China and Russia have grown increasingly close in recent years, including as trading partners.
-Russia is a major source of oil, gas, coal and agriculture commodities to China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)